Updated April 13, 2023

-Step 3: Now we are running command git push for sending all our changes from the local branch to the remote repository by running command git push origin master.
+Step 3: Now, we are running the command git push to send all our changes from the local branch to the remote repository by running the command git push origin master.

-So it will redirect to the login window of Github account where you have to enter input as your email Id and passwords as follows.
+So it will redirect to the login window of the Github account, where you have to enter input as your email Id and passwords as follows.

-Step 4: Once successfully login process is done, with the help of an SSH key it will connect to the remote repository.
+Step 4: Once the login process is done successfully with the help of an SSH key, it will connect to the remote repository.

-So once all required details entered git push is responsible to push all the latest commits from the local branch to a remote repository and updated data will be stored.
+So once all required details are entered, git push is responsible for pushing all the latest commits from the local branch to a remote repository and storing updated data.

-- From all the above information, it shows that git push is a command used to upload all changes done from the local branches to the targeted remote repository.
+- All the above information shows that git push is a command to upload all changes done from the local branches to the targeted remote repository.

 - The process of git push is different from git fetch.

-- Before sending all changes to the remote repository, make sure that all changes are updated on the local branch first.
+- Before sending all changes to the remote repository, ensure all changes are updated on the local branch first.